YonuNautilus/LoreViewer/ReadMe.md

 I need to state that tagging headings for LoreViewer uses the curly bracket {}.
 This is also used for Markdown extended syntax for giving a heading a custom ID for hyperlinking.

 I did not realize that was a feature of extended syntax.
-I liked curly brackets because most rendered did not display the brackets or its contents.
+I liked curly brackets because most renderers did not display the brackets or its contents.
 I now understand why.

 So, as of v0.6 and earlier (and later unless otherwise stated) markdown files for LoreViewer will not allow custom IDs from markdown's extended syntax.
 Very sorry.